- Chart

 Strengths

-- Strong brand recognition
+- Strong brand recognition and established market presence.

 Weaknesses

-- High debt levels
+- High debt levels compared to some peers.

 Opportunities

-- Growth in renewable energy demand
+- Growth in renewable energy markets (solar, wind, hydrogen).

 Threats

-- Competition from other energy companies
+- Competition from national oil companies and new energy startups.

 Competitors and Market Share